 - Social Policy

 In total you will study 20 modules over the 9 month course.
 The pathway has been designed to reflect undergraduate programmes to fully prepare you for university.

 The course runs from September until the end of June/early July, 2 days per week.
 The course may also run 2 evenings and 1 day per week (subject to course numbers).

 This is a challenging course and it is expected that students will complete a minimum of 15 hours of independent study each week.
 Students may access college facilities on the days that they are not taught with some evening study available.

 Please also be advised that most universities require work experience to complement your UCAS application-therefore it is highly recommended that you are working within the health care sector in either a voluntary or paid capacity.

-The high quality teaching and learning experience delivered by subject specialists who’re all dedicated to supporting your progression into the university of your choice.
+The high quality teaching and learning experience is delivered by subject specialists who are all dedicated to supporting your progression into the university of your choice.

-The team here at Saltash are highly professional with a well-deserved reputation for the quality of their knowledge base and pastoral care.
+The team is highly professional with a well-deserved reputation for the quality of their knowledge base and pastoral care.
 You should feel confident that you are in very good hands, and know that your success is what drives us.
 You’ll also enjoy the support offered by our Learning Centre, Student Services amongst others, and will be scheduled, for the majority of your learning, in a dedicated (Adult) Higher Education building.

 This pathway will provide you with the entry requirements for a range of health and social care degrees including; Adult Nursing, Child Nursing, Midwifery, Physiotherapy, Paramedicine, Speech and Language Therapy etc. If you’re unsure of your career progression, please note that you will have the opportunity to make an appointment with our dedicated Adult Learning Guidance Officer at the workshop.